PKief/vscode-copy-branch-name/README.md

 ## Multiple Repositories Support

-This extension also supports multiple repositories.
-It copies the branch name of the repository in which the currently opened and active file is located.
-This ensures that you always get the correct branch name depending on the repository of the active file.
+This extension also supports multiple repositories with intelligent branch detection:

+- **When a file is open**: The extension automatically copies the branch name from the repository containing the currently active file, ensuring you always get the correct branch name.

+- **When no file is active**: If multiple repositories are available in your workspace, the extension will show a quick selection dialog allowing you to choose which repository's branch name to copy.
+The dialog displays each repository with its workspace name and current branch (e.g., "ProjectName (main)") for easy identification.

+- **Single repository**: When only one repository is available, the extension automatically uses it without any prompts.